-As we expand the size of our organization, we may experience difficulties in effectively managing our growth, which could adversely impact our business
+As we expand the size of our organization, we may experience difficulties in effectively managing our growth, which could adversely impact our business.

 Our planned future growth will strain our management, human, operational, financial and other resources.
-As of March 31, 2007, we had 22 full-time employees.
+As of June 30, 2007, we had 18 full-time employees.
+We also use contractors as needed, primarily within the clinical development function with approximately five (5) full time equivalents at June 30, 2007.
 In order to manage our future growth effectively, we will have to implement and improve operational, financial, manufacturing and management information systems and to expand, train, manage and motivate our employees.
 To the extent that we are unable to manage our growth effectively, we may not be able to successfully accomplish our business objectives.